 Getting around

-Getting around Yokohama and Jeju is relatively easy, with both destinations offering a range of transportation options.
-In Yokohama, the subway is an efficient way to navigate the city, while Jeju's bus network covers most areas of the island.
-For a more unique experience, consider renting a bicycle in Yokohama or a electric vehicle in Jeju.
+Both cities offer convenient transportation options.
+In Yokohama, the subway system is efficient and easy to navigate, while Jeju Island has a well-developed bus network that covers most areas of the island.
+For a more unique experience, consider renting a bike in Jeju and exploring the island's scenic countryside.

 Food highlights